Jason Miller (fighter): Media

-In the past, Miller appeared regularly on The Jason Ellis Show on Sirius XM Radio Faction (Sirius XM) XM 52 Sirius 41 on "Mayhem Mondays!!" as both a mixed martial arts expert and comedian, sharing amusing anecdotes and opinions.
+In the past, Miller appeared regularly on The Jason Ellis Show on SiriusXM Radio Faction (Sirius XM) XM 52 Sirius 41 on "Mayhem Mondays!!" as both a mixed martial arts expert and comedian, sharing amusing anecdotes and opinions.
 He returned to the Ellis Show for the first time since his incarceration on October 29, 2019.

 Miller also appears briefly in several music videos of Jason Ellis's band TaintStick.

 Miller also authors a monthly article for Fight! magazine with humorous articles on serious subjects.

 He was the host of the MTV reality series Bully Beatdown in which he challenged bullies to a fight with other professional fighters, and if they accepted, they had the opportunity to win $10,000.
 If the bully lost, the person he picked on won the $10,000.
 In the first episode of the show's third season, Miller went on to take on the bully himself, making him lose all $10,000.
 Miller affectionately called his fans Mayhem Monkeys and himself the leader of the "monkey cult" and had a fan club of numbered monkeys.

 Jason Miller appeared on G4's American Ninja Warrior, making it through the qualifying round with a time of 2:55.0.
 He was later eliminated in the second qualifying round.

 He also appears in video games: Electronic Arts' EA Sports MMA and THQ's UFC Undisputed 3.

 On July 20, 2010 (episode # 31), November 30, 2010 (episode #58), and September 28, 2011 (episode #143), Jason Miller appeared on the podcast The Joe Rogan Experience.

 Miller also appears in Here Comes the Boom, in which he plays the role of "Lucky" Patrick Murray, an MMA fighter who goes in the ring against Kevin James's character, Scott Voss, in the film.